Optimal Control of a Mesoscopic Information Engine

 At each time step, the temporal sequence of actions unfolds as follows: first, the agent decides how to actively measure its state, possibly paying a cost $C_k=C(\Sigma_k^+,\Sigma_k^-)$ to update its belief from a pre-measurement state $(\mu_k^-, \Sigma_k^-)$ into $(\mu_k^+, \Sigma_k^+)$.
 Two different possibilities for the sensors will be discussed, both a binary, on/off, perfect sensor and a variable-sensitivity one.
 After the measurement, and exploiting the updated belief, the agent executes a physical control action by setting the new trap position $\lambda_k$.
 The step-cost associated with this physical action is the expected thermodynamic work done \textit{on} the system during the instantaneous trap shift:

 Following standard thermodynamic convention, $\mathbb{E}[W_k] < 0$ denotes net work extracted from the thermal bath.
-The quadratic state terms perfectly cancel, making the expected physical work independent of the posterior variance $\Sigma_k^+$.
-Finally, the physical system evolves and the belief simply evolves according to the Ornstein-Uhlenbeck updates\cite{uhlenbeck1930theory,gillespie1996exact}:
+The quadratic state terms cancel out, making the expected physical work independent of the posterior variance $\Sigma_k^+$.
+Finally, the physical system evolves and the belief is modified following to the Ornstein-Uhlenbeck updates\cite{uhlenbeck1930theory,gillespie1996exact}:

 where $\alpha = \exp(-\kappa \Delta t / \gamma)$ and the equilibrium variance is $\Sigma_{eq} = (k_B T / \kappa)(1 - \alpha^2) = \Sigma_\kappa(1-\alpha^2)$.